GDPR - General Data Protection Regulation

 The ICO is the Information Commissioner's Office.
 You need to register with the ICO as part of GDPR and, depending on the way you store the personal infomation you collect, may already be registered with them.
 Find out more about them here – https://ico.org.uk/

 Yes, there is a fee for registering with the ICO.
-The fee structure changed in April 2018 - you can find more information about this from the ICO in their fee guide.
+You can find more information about this from the ICO in their fee guide.
 If you have a maximum turnover of £632,000 for your financial year or no more than 10 members of staff, the fee is £40.

 Additionally, in terms of current registration requirements, if a childminder (or any other data controller) has absolutely no electronic processing of personal data for their business then they would not need to register.
 Remember that would mean not only no computer, but no smartphone, social media or digital camera too.
 Even where a childminder may not need to register, they will of course need to continue to comply with the data protection act.
 If you are unsure please do call the ICO helpline (0303 123 1113) and select the option for ‘Registration’ where expert colleagues will be happy to help.